babyduck09/E-Commerce-Analysis/analysis.md

 ```
 <img src="code_snapshot\seller_rating_sale.png" width="250" />

+- Products or services with review scores of 5 and 4 collectively contribute to approximately 76.52% of total sales.
+This indicates a strong correlation between high customer satisfaction and sales volume.
 #### 7. How many customers have made repeat purchases on Olist, and what percentage of total sales do they account for?

 ```sql